EskildVeren/summer24/README.md

 # 15.06; Learning Jetpack Compose

 It turns out that these mini-projects seren't as easy as I thought.
 During the creation of a TaskManager app, I stumbled upon a problem.
 I don't know how to build UIs using Kotlin.
 I will therefore allocate some time to learn Jetpack Compose.
 It might not be the most relevant to learn for my career path, but it will help me to learn Kotlin.
-Today I am halfway through their course on state, and will hopefully complete it soon.
+Today I am halfway through their [course](https://developer.android.com/codelabs/jetpack-compose-state#0) regarding state management, and will hopefully complete it soon.
 Unfortunately, I will soon go on a canoeing trip, which will force me to pause my coding project.
 Still, I will have fun paddeling around in my canoe.

+# 21.06; Finishing WaterCounter

+I survived the canoe trip!
+It took some time to recover, but I also finished the [Jetpack Compulse course](https://developer.android.com/codelabs/jetpack-compose-state#0) on how to manage state, through programming the WaterCounter program.
+I will now continue on the task manager app to further learn Kotlin.